Youss0714/fils/replit.md

 # YGestion - Business Management Application

 ## Overview
 YGestion is a comprehensive business management application designed for the African market, specifically supporting XOF (Franc CFA) and GHS (Cedi) currencies.
-Built with React, Express, and PostgreSQL, it provides a complete solution for managing clients, products, categories, invoices, and sales.
-Key capabilities include professional invoice generation with PDF export, real-time business metrics, robust client and product management, multi-language support (French and English), and automatic stock management.
-The project aims to offer a modern, responsive, and type-safe solution for small to medium-sized businesses.
+Built with React, Express, and PostgreSQL, it provides a complete solution for managing clients, products, categories, invoices, sales, and a full accounting module.
+Key capabilities include professional invoice generation with PDF export, real-time business metrics, robust client and product management, comprehensive accounting system with expense tracking, imprest management, Main Cash Book, Petty Cash operations, Transaction Journal, and financial reporting, multi-language support (French and English), and automatic stock management.
+The project aims to offer a modern, responsive, and type-safe solution for small to medium-sized businesses with complete financial management capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.